glennmckechnie/weewx-WXgraphic/README.md

 After installation there will be a directory created on your webserver named wxgraphic (.../weewx/wxgraphic).
 Directly under that will be 22 (currently) visible files and 4 directories.

-A default installation (no changes to skin.conf) requires default.png, index.php, PHP_verify.php, config.txt, and DATA/wxgraphic_weewx.txt to be present and correct.
+A default installation (no changes to skin.conf) requires default.png, index.php, PHP_verify.php, config.txt, and DATA/wxgraphic_weewx.txt to be correct and available in your webservers weewx/wxgraphics directory.
 If you have a version (v0.6.5) with languages, then lang/ as well

 The PHP_verify.php file is used to test your webservers php installation.
 When accessed by your browser it should give you an indication whether you have php and GD enabled.
 If it returns just garbage text (its contents are php code) then php is not installed and you need to install php and php-gd.
 The PHP_verify.php file can be removed from the skin (and www/html/weewx/wxgraphic) directories once it has been used.
-It serves an important task, but only once.
+It serves an important task, but only once (remove it from the skins/WXgraphic directory as well.

 When that is successful we need to check that the 2 files we generate from the templates - config.txt and DATA/wxgraphic_weewx.txt are correct.